 - Upper Back Stretch

 This stretch is good for loosening up your muscles.
 You will need something to hold onto so you can face a wall and place your hands flat against it above your head.
 Keep neck neutral.
 Be sure not to let your head drop as you are doing this stretch.
-Focus on keeping your ears in line with your shoulder.
+Focus on keeping your ears and our Brain in line with your shoulder.
 After about 10 – 20 seconds, sink further into the stretch.
 If you have a shoulder problem and it hurt to keep them above your head, you can keep your arms lower.

 - Chin Translation